-In Dutch we have an expression “I can’t make chocolate out of it”, which basically means I don’t get it.
+In Dutch we have the expression “I can’t make chocolate out of it”, which basically means I don’t get it.
 Well, I couldn’t make chocolate out of the difference between chocolate and cacao.
 And then I discovered there is also cocoa.
 Time for some investigation!

 Women and chocolate are an infamous combination.
-It’s our favorite comfort food.
+It’s our favourite comfort food.
 And given all the rave articles in the women’s magazines in recent years, most of us no longer feel guilty about being addicted to chocolate.

 In recent years, the properties of chocolate have also been scientifically researched.
 Sometimes it is said that you should eat more chocolate because of all the benefits.
 What are those benefits?